 Activities using their names are in the lesson plans from the first day throughout the first six weeks.
 King/Queen of the day teaches letter identification, syllables, oral language.
 We graph the letters in our name for a math activity.
 We learn about our names by completing the All About Our Name Worksheet and SO MUCH MORE!!!
 Intentional learning that is meaningful because the students are automatically connected to it!

 Now, time for a freebie…when I was in the classroom I had the hardest time finding name writing pages for my students that I could easily edit and print.
-I am so happy to have created some that I can share with you in my Name Activities for Preschoolers and Kindergartners and offer you one for FREE!
+I am so happy to have created some that I can share with you in my Name Activities for Preschoolers and Kindergartners and offer you one for free!
 Download KG Primary Dots, open in an updated version of Adobe Reader, edit and PRINT!
 You can grab the printable by clicking the download button at the bottom of this post!

 One of my favorite aspects of this resources is that you can make it work for you and your learners.
 If you want you learners to write in all capitals…you can!
 If they are ready for traditional spelling of their name…you’ve got that, too!
 Long name or short name, they will fit!